CodingItWrong/user-modifiable-software/hypercard/motivation.md

 What was the goal of HyperCard, and what motivation led to it being created?

 Today, in the age of the interlinked web, it's hard to imagine what information siloing was like before.
 But there were bodies of knowledge not accessible to one another.
-HyperCard originated with the motivation to link this knowledge:
+Bill Atkinson, the creator of HyperCard, started with the motivation to link this knowledge:

 > And I thought, if you could at least facilitate *this*: the connection of the different bodies of knowledge, talking to each other, then there's a trickle-up effect that you might develop some wisdom on the planet.
-And so that's where HyperCard really came from: I thought about, how can we get the scientists to talk to the musicians, and how can we facilitate that communication?"
+And so that's where HyperCard really came from: I thought about, how can we [for example] get the scientists to talk to the musicians, and how can we facilitate that communication?"

 (TWiT 25:56)